kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Now that your very own 'Regis' robot is up and running.
 Download all files in >Code Bits to your robot’s local directory.

 1).
-Update everything
+Update everything.
+Open the command terminal.
+Type:

     sudo apt -get update

 The files in the directory 'Awaken' Can be run to control the legs and head.

 2).
-Open the command terminal.
-Type:
+Now type:

     sudo pigpiod